ryanatkn/gro/src/oki/README.md

 ## motivation

-`oki` is a foundational part of the larger set of [`gro`](https://github.com/ryanatkn/gro) tools.
+`oki` is a testing library that's a foundational part of the larger set of [`gro`](https://github.com/ryanatkn/gro) tools.
 The plan is to deeply integrate it with build tooling.
 I don't encourage anyone to use it but you're welcome to try!